Privacy.

 Affiliate links

-Some shop links on larp may pass through an affiliate network (Skimlinks), which means we may earn a commission if you purchase something via one of our links.
+Some shop links on larp may pass through an affiliate network, which means we may earn a commission if you purchase something via one of our links.
 The price you pay is unaffected.
 Whether a link is wrapped does not influence the products we surface — the taxonomy is editorial, not pay-for-placement.

 Logs

-Our hosting provider (Vercel) keeps short-lived request logs for operational purposes (debugging, abuse mitigation).
+Our hosting provider keeps short-lived request logs for operational purposes (debugging, abuse mitigation).
 These include IP address, request path, and a user-agent string.
 We do not export them, build profiles from them, or share them.

 Your rights